haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 <a class="prompt prompt-info">Click on the sequence (XXXXX) box to select the whole sequence of the glycan.
 </a>

-<a class="prompt prompt-info">Move the active residues selection (1,2,3,4,5) to the passive residues box.
+<a class="prompt prompt-info">Cut the active residues selection (1,2,3,4,5) and paste it to the passive residues box.
 </a>

 <a class="prompt prompt-info">Click on the Visualize residues button and make sure all the glycan monosaccharide units have been selected.
 They should be highlighted in green to indicate that they are selected as passive.
 </a>

+### Docking parameters for protein-glycan modelling

 * **Step 8:** Click on the **Next** button on the bottom of the page.